 • Obstacles: If there are many trees or boulders in your lawn, this may cause a higher price.
 The same goes for fences or a sprinkler system, as lawn care technicians will have to navigate around sprinkler heads and other landscaping features.

 The provider offers five annual plans with different levels of lawn care.
-In addition, the company allows you to customize your lawn care with everything from fertilization to overseeding to pest control and more.
-In addition to a plan, TruGreen’s aeration service costs around $259 for a 5,000 square-foot lawn, according to quotes we received while secret- shopping.
+In addition, the company allows you to customize your lawn care with everything from fertilization to overseeding to high-quality pest control services and more.
+In addition to a plan, TruGreen’s aeration service costs around $259 for a 5,000-square-foot lawn, according to quotes we received while secret- shopping.

 Our Rating Methodology